jeschollaert/TAMARIND/README.md

 <param ve-image fit="contain" label="Idital-Soura Wall Painting" attribution="Hpsatapathy" license="CC BY-NC 3.0" url="https://upload.wikimedia.org/wikipedia/commons/e/e6/Idital_Wall_Painting.jpg">

 ### Seeds and Pods
 While the tamarind seeds may not be as manipulable as the pulp (detailed below), they are just as valuable.
-When pilgrims flocked to the desert to meet Khorasan mystic poet and saint <span eid="Q1192519">Abu Said</span>, they paid good sums to obtain seeds from the tamarind tree he sat beneath (Dole & Walker XXIX).
-Tamarind seeds are also worthy of eating: after they are soaked to remove the seed coat, they can be roasted, boiled, fried, or ground (Nagendra; Azad).
-In Thailand, the ground seeds are used as a coffee substitute (Morton).
-In Ayurvedic medicine, the shells of the tamarind pods can be burned to create an “alkaline ash” to then be used in other recipes (Dutt 1870).
-In addition to its culinary uses, the seeds can be made into a tamarind kernel powder and used in the textile and paper industry.[^ref4]
+When pilgrims flocked to the desert to meet Khorasan mystic poet and saint <span eid="Q1192519">Abu Said</span>, they paid good sums to obtain seeds from the tamarind tree he sat beneath.[^ref7] Tamarind seeds are also worthy of eating: after they are soaked to remove the seed coat, they can be roasted, boiled, fried, or ground.[^ref2][^ref5] In Thailand, the ground seeds are used as a coffee substitute.[^ref8] In Ayurvedic medicine, the shells of the tamarind pods can be burned to create an “alkaline ash” to then be used in other recipes.[^ref9] In addition to its culinary uses, the seeds can be made into a tamarind kernel powder and used in the textile and paper industry.[^ref4]
 <param ve-image fit="contain" label="Tamarind pod, Amanda Almira Newton for the US Department of Agriculture, watercolor, 1908" author="Amanda Almira Newton" attribution="U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705" license="public domain" url="pod.jpg">

 ### Pulp
 Tamarind pulp makes up roughly 30-50% of a ripe fruit.[^ref4] The pods are picked at various stages in the fruits’ life cycle for different flavor profiles.
 The sour fruit from immature pods is incorporated into pickles and chutneys, or used to season rice, fish, and meat.
-The mature but unripe fruit can be eaten in food or independently, such as in the Bahamas where the pods are roasted on coals until the skins burst and the hot pulp is eaten coated in wood ashes (Morton).
-The ripe mature pod, which contains a sweet-sour brown pulp, is used as a seasoning for sauces, curries, desserts, and drinks (Nagendra; Azad; Caluwé et al.).
+The mature but unripe fruit can be eaten in food or independently, such as in the Bahamas where the pods are roasted on coals until the skins burst and the hot pulp is eaten coated in wood ashes.[^ref8] The ripe mature pod, which contains a sweet-sour brown pulp, is used as a seasoning for sauces, curries, desserts, and drinks.[^ref2][^ref4][^ref5]
 <param ve-image fit="contain" label="Tamarind pods and packaged pulp" license="public domain" url="https://upload.wikimedia.org/wikipedia/commons/d/da/Tamarind_%28marketed%29.jpg">
 <param ve-image fit="contain" label="Jarred tamarind paste" attribution="Anieyo" license="CC BY-SA 4.0" url="https://upload.wikimedia.org/wikipedia/commons/0/07/Tamarind_paste.jpg">
 <param ve-image fit="contain" label="Puliyogare (Tamarind Rice), a popular South Indian dish" attribution="Manjeshwari poet mysore" license="CC BY-SA 4.0"  url="https://upload.wikimedia.org/wikipedia/commons/9/95/Puliyogare_Or_Tamarind_Rice_With_Curds_and_Sago_Papad.jpg">